-- Complete an Application to Volunteer - Provide three references - Provide current TB test results (good for four years) - Complete two interviews with school administrators - Pay for either an online background check, which must be renewed annually, or Live-

-Scan fingerprints, which are kept on file and cleared with the Department of Justice and FBI and remain effective during the attendance of the student or until revoked by the volunteer or the government agency.
+- Complete an Application to Volunteer - Provide three references - Provide current TB test results (good for four years) - Complete two interviews with school administrators - Pay for Live-Scan fingerprints, which are kept on file and cleared with the Department of Justice and FBI and remain effective during the attendance of the student or until revoked by the volunteer or the government agency. - Complete a Volunteer Directory Questionnaire

-- Complete a Volunteer Directory Questionnaire - If driving, fill out an Application to Provide Transportation to DCS Activities.
+If driving, fill out an Application to Provide Transportation to DCS Activities.